Lucho-A/Auditing-Linux/README.md

 Among others, the program incorporates remote SSH2 login for querying and running the script/commands, and a full MySQL schema for reading/storing controls & procedures<sup>1</sup>.

-If you are interested in delving into this, or in other systems/platforms (Cybersecurity, Oracle, MySQL, SAP HANA, AIX, among others), pls, contact me! (luis.alfie@gmail.com)
+If you are interested in delving into this, or in other systems/platforms (Cybersecurity, Oracle, MySQL, SAP HANA, AIX, MSSql Server, among others), pls, contact me! (luis.alfie@gmail.com)

 <sup><sup>1</sup> Incoporating more than 250 controls (Low, Medium, and High grading).</sup>